Why is Uganda called the pearl of Africa.

 It is a popular country in East Africa widely known for its agriculture products such as cotton, tobacco and tea.
 The landlocked nation has got a variety of natural features such as mountains, Lakes and it’s a home to a variety of wildlife including mammals, primates and reptiles.

-Because of its natural beauty, natural wonders and its welcoming people while on his tour to this land with magnificent features and creatures, Winston Churchill in his book “My African Journey” concluded declaring Uganda as the Pearl of Africa in the year 1908.
+Because of its natural beauty, natural wonders and its welcoming people while on his tour to Uganda with magnificent features and creatures, Winston Churchill in his book “My African Journey” concluded declaring Uganda as the Pearl of Africa in the year 1908.
 He emphasized this when he talked of its magnificence, color and bird species, reptiles, insects, beasts, mammals and vegetation.
 He critically looked into all this and analyzed and described it as a fairy tale, with unique environmental attributes and the moderate climate due to the country’s location at the equator.
 Words are not enough to describe it but you need to see the country yourself.
 Winston was so amazed by what he saw and found in Uganda while on his journey as he had not seen it elsewhere before hence uniquely identifying it as the pearl of Africa.

 Uganda is called the pearl of Africa because of its magnificent sceneries like the natural landscape with is both hilly and relatively flat, the waterfalls originating from a number of rivers, the mountainous nature, a variety of animal and bird species from the mountain gorillas, chimpanzees, the Big five animals as well, the streams, lakes, insects, forested landscape, reptiles, mammals and the culture of people in the land among many more other creatures.